lafita/tadoss/README.md

 <img src="example/sh3-dG_cut.png" width="400">

-In addition, two R scripts are provided to plot the free energy profile of the domain as a barplot and the Go contacts as a matrix.
+In addition, two R scripts are provided to plot the free energy profile and the contact matrix of the domains.
 Use the following commands:

 ```